varnish/varnishlog-json/README.md

 # Notes

-Contrary to `varnishlog`, `varnishlog-json` doesn't output a tree of transactions, there's only one of them per line.
+Similar to how `varnishlog` behaves, `ESI` and backend transations are ignored by default.

-But, similar to `varnishlog`, `ESI` and backend transations are ignored by default.
+Use `varnishlog-json -h` to list all possible options.